simondotm/nx-firebase/README.md

 The Firebase CLI will then just use this default configuration file instead, and in this scenario there's no need to pass the additional `--config` CLI option.

-> **Important:** _If you do rename your firebase configuration files, remember to update (or remove) any `--config` settings in your NxFirebase application's `serve` and `deploy` targets in your `workspace.json` or `angular.json` configuration file._
+> **Important:** _If you do rename your firebase configuration files, remember to update (or remove) any `--config` settings in your Nx-Firebase application's `serve` and `deploy` targets in your `workspace.json` or `angular.json` configuration file._

 ## Firebase Functions

-An NxFirebase app is essentially a Firebase _functions_ directory (along with the few other configuration files as mentioned above).
-The main difference is that there isn't a directory called `functions` which you may be used to from projects setup by the Firebase CLI; with NxFirebase your app directory IS your functions folder.
+An Nx-Firebase app is essentially a Firebase _functions_ directory (along with the few other configuration files as mentioned above).
+The main difference is that there isn't a directory called `functions` which you may be used to from projects setup by the Firebase CLI; with Nx-Firebase your app directory IS your functions folder.

 Inside the new `apps/appname` directory you will find the following functions-specific files:
 * `package.json` - The stub package file used when deploying firebase functions